DSC-AIT-Pune/Android-Study-Jams-sampleKotlinApps/README.md

 1. [Install Android Studio](https://developer.android.com/studio/install.html),
 if you don't already have it.
 (If you are just starting the course, you will be guided through this process.)
-2. Download the starter sample for the codelab.
+2. Download the sample app.
 2. Open the sample into Android Studio.
 3. Build and run the sample.
 You may need to update gradle and library versions.
 Follow the guidance provided by Android Studio.